nordicmicroalgae/content/checklists.md

 Olenina, I., Hajdu, S., Edler, L., Andersson, A., Wasmund, N., Busch, S., Göbel, J., Gromisz, S., Huseby, S., Huttunen, M., Jaanus, A., Kokkonen, P., Ledaine, I. and Niemkiewicz, E. 2006 Biovolumes and size-classes of phytoplankton in the Baltic Sea HELCOM Balt.Sea Environ.
 Proc.
 No. 106, 144pp. [http://helcom.fi/Lists/Publications/BSEP106.pdf](http://helcom.fi/Lists/Publications/BSEP106.pdf)

-The latest update of the HELCOM-PEG list of biovolumes of phytoplankton in the Baltic Sea and the Kattegat-Skagerrak is available at ICES at: [http://www.ices.dk/marine-data/vocabularies/Pages/default.aspx](http://www.ices.dk/marine-data/vocabularies/Pages/default.aspx)
+The latest update of the HELCOM-PEG list of biovolumes of phytoplankton in the Baltic Sea and the Kattegat-Skagerrak is available at ICES as a [zip-file](http://ices.dk/data/Documents/ENV/PEG_BVOL.zip).